 Tulip Watering Needs in Pots

+Watering tulip bulbs in pots is a little different.
+Plants in containers dry out much faster than those in the ground and need more frequent watering, and tulip plant watering is no different.
 You don’t want your tulips to stand in water and still want to make sure your container drains well, but you will have to water occasionally.
-If the top inch of soil in your container is dry, give it enough water to moisten it.
+If the top inch (2.5 cm.) of soil in your container is dry, give it enough water to moisten it.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."